Published by admin on 15 Jul 2025

 Lastly, China’s stocks are currently seeing a resurgence, led by Deepseek, with a growing trend of Chinese and global hedge funds rotating into Chinese tech stocks.

-THREATS (REAL OR IMAGINED)
+THREATS (REAL OR PERCEIVED)

-1. Competition
+1. Product & Price Competition

 There is always intense domestic price competition (or involution) in the EV sector, especially from BYD, Huawei, Tesla.
 Xiaomi's two EVs, the SU7 sedan and new YU7 SUV, are in very high demand, and they could in the far future move down to the RMB 100–200,000 price range to battle Xpeng.
 However, this may never materialize (definitely not before 2027) according to their projections.
 Also to note, Xiaomi CEO Lei Jun is a good friend (and investor) of Xpeng CEO Xiaopeng.